Nepcam/Nepcam/README.md

 ### Hi there, I'm Cameron 👋
+Self taught, Bootcamp Graduate and now I am a University Student studying to become articulate in the arena of Software Engineering.

 <!--
 **Nepcam/Nepcam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.